 Workplace recognition has a deep, psychological impact on people.
 Employees who receive recognition and positive feedback at work have increased self-esteem and confidence in their roles and a deeper commitment to their employers and to their jobs.

 They’re happy.
+Not facing imposter syndrome at work.
 Their mental health is balanced and in a positive state.
 They’re not dreading Monday mornings.
 They’re far more likely to excel and less likely to leave.

 Workplace Recognition Best Practices